Urban Park Rangers

 Historic Houses: Yesterday, Today

-Long before a public water system existed and electricity surged through our city, New Yorkers’ homes were very different.
+Long before a public water system existed and electricity surged through our city, New Yorkers' homes were very different.
 Students can step back in time at one of our historic sites and discover how people once lived without modern conveniences.
-Locations include all historic houses, as well as the Little Red Lighthouse, the High Bridge Water Tower, and Fort Totten.
+Locations include the Little Red Lighthouse, The High Bridge Tower, Ft.
+Greene and Fort Totten.

 Native Americans: Pathways to the Past

-New York wasn’t always the bustling metropolis it is now, but it did support thriving communities in the past.
+New York wasn't always the bustling metropolis it is now, but it did support thriving communities in the past.
 Native Americans, like the Lenape, inhabited Manhattan Island and were very adept at living off the land.
-Come learn all about their history and the relationships they forged with their natural environment.
+Students discover their history and the relationships they forged with their natural environment.